derekjpeters/classicgames_alanah/README.md

 # 🎮 Classic Games Collection

 A modern recreation of timeless arcade classics built with React and Material-UI.
-Experience the nostalgia of Snake, Pong, Tic Tac Toe, Tetris, Frogger, and Galaga with contemporary design, responsive layouts, and smooth gameplay on any device.
+Experience the nostalgia of Snake, Pong, Tic Tac Toe, Tetris, Frogger, Galaga, and Pac-Man with contemporary design, responsive layouts, and smooth gameplay on any device.

+⚠️ **Please Note**: Some games are currently work-in-progress and may have gameplay issues.
+See the [Game Status](#-game-status) section below for details.

 ## 🌟 Features